Glendoveer Golf Course

 Portland, OR.

-What defines Glendoveer isn’t the course itself.
-It’s the people who move through it, and the quiet consistency that brings them back.
+Glendoveer isn't trying to be a destination.
+What defines it isn't the course itself.
+It's the people who move through it, and the quiet consistency that keeps bringing them back.
+It isn't perfect, and that's the point.

 Assembly